biraysutcuoglu/sdfvtcm/readme.md

 - Add fba_models to .gitignore
 - Pick a model and adjust the segmenter_config.yaml:
     - Let's say that you selected fba_models/real/real only_{experiment_details} model.
-According to this selection :
+According to this selection:
         - The experiment_details part is automatically created based on the hyperparameters in the config.
         - model/output_dir should be adjusted to "./fba_models/real/"
         - wandb/experiment_name should be adjusted to "real only"